Wissy47/LearnDash-Questions-on-Statistic-Overlay-Control/README.md

 # LearnDash-Questions-on-Statistic-Overlay-Control
-This is a LearnDash wordpress plugin addon that controls the visibility of the taken questions on the statistic overlay of the student profile,
+This snippet help to control the visibility of the questions on the statistic overlay